phalaaxx/dsproxy/README.md

 #### Add and endpoint

-To add new endpoint, all of host, location and upstream parameters must be specified.
+To add new endpoint, all of host, location and target parameters must be specified.
 Additionally the -add parameter is required in order to create a new endpoint configuration:

-    ./dsproxy -add -host some.host.com -location test/location -upstream https://www.google.com
+    ./dsproxy -add -host some.host.com -location test/location -target https://www.google.com

 When the default host is used '\*', the -host parameter can be omitted: